danczw/piBLOOM/README.md

 ### 2.1 Setup

 The web application is build using [Vue.js](https://vuejs.org/).
 To customize configuration see [Vite Configuration Reference](https://vitejs.dev/config/).
+Using Docker, the web app files will be served with [NGIИX](https://www.nginx.com), an open source web server framework.

+**Local setup without Docker**

 To install dependencies, run: